nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 ### 3.8 Bookmark
 `Bookmark` is the feature to use when you need your own customised list of anime(s).
-It provides you with greater personalisation such as tracking anime episode or writing useful notes for the anime series.
+It provides you with greater personalisation such as tracking anime episode or writing useful notes for an anime series.
 These features further enhance the manageability of translation jobs and allow you to easily access important information.

 The following subsections below describes the various bookmark-related operations.